darwinfroese/GoSRV/README.md

-# GoROSE
+# GoSRV

-A re-creation of the ROSE Online server in the Go Programming Language
+A server written in the Go programming language.